New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications

 \item In addition to efficiency, the proposed method and the resulting algorithms are highly intuitive and understandable, and are also attractive from the implementation perspective.
 It is also compatible for extensions to complicated systems by using simple cases as building blocks.

-\item With the proposed method, {we investigate a class of communication optimizations with general convex objective functions under box constraints, where the allocated resource of each subchannel is bounded from both ends.} Corresponding algorithms for the optimal solution values are proposed.
+\item With the proposed method, we investigate a class of communication optimizations with general convex objective functions under box constraints, where the allocated resource of each subchannel is bounded from both ends.
+Corresponding algorithms for the optimal solution values are proposed.
 Moreover, the algorithms can be extended to serve even more general problems and have a wide range of applications.

 \item Robust optimizations for wireless systems with CSI uncertainties are also studied.
-Algorithms for finding the solutions are again proposed for robust weighted mean-squared-error (MSE) minimization, robust capacity maximization, robust worst-MSE minimization, and robust minimum capacity maximization for multiple-input multiple-output (MIMO) orthogonal frequency-division multiplexing (OFDM)\ systems, the last two of which were largely open. \end{itemize}
+Algorithms for finding the solutions are proposed for robust weighted-MSE minimization, robust capacity maximization, robust worst-MSE minimization, and robust minimum capacity maximization for multiple-input multiple-output (MIMO) orthogonal frequency-division multiplexing (OFDM)\ systems, the last two of which were largely open. \end{itemize}

-The remainder of this paper is organized as follows.
-In Section~\ref{sec_new_understanding}, our new viewpoint on water-filling solutions is given, based on which an original algorithm is proposed to find the optimal solution.
-Following that, we investigate optimizations with box constraints in Section~\ref{sect_constrained_wf}.
-Then in Section~\ref{sec-extension}, several extended optimizations are studied including problems with ascending sum-constraints, multiple water levels, and fairness considerations.
-Some numerical simulation results are given in Section~\ref{sect_numerical_result}.
-Finally, the conclusions are drawn in Section~\ref{sect_conclusion}.